 Still, a child with an egg allergy should get the flu shot in a doctor's office, not at a supermarket, drugstore, or other venue.
 And if the allergy is severe, it might need to be given in an allergist's office.

 If your child is sick and has a fever, talk to your doctor about rescheduling the flu vaccine.

 Most people do not have any side effects from the flu shot.
 Some have soreness or swelling at the site of the shot or mild side effects, such as headache or low-grade fever.

 Some people who get the nasal spray vaccine may develop mild flu-like symptoms, including runny nose, headache, vomiting, muscle aches, and fever.

 - many health care settings, including doctors' offices and public, employee, and university health clinics

 - some supermarkets

 If you have an HMO insurance plan, be sure to check with your primary care doctor before having your kids vaccinated outside the office, since most HMOs will pay for shots only if they're given through their plan.

-Flu shots are covered by Medicare for senior citizens and are generally covered by insurance for people in other high-risk groups.
-Otherwise, flu shots may cost anywhere from $10 to $50.
-If you opt for the nasal mist flu vaccine, check to see if your insurance plan covers it.
+The flu vaccine is covered by Medicare for senior citizens and is generally covered by insurance for people in other high-risk groups.
+Otherwise, the vaccine may cost anywhere from $10 to $50.

 Reviewed by: Elana Pearl Ben-Joseph, MD